squatconf/talks/submitTalk.md

 #infos

-auth-name       : therewill beblood
+auth-name       : jean Sairien tag             : some things
-tag             : freedom, privacy, thing that moves and blinks

-advance costs   : Y/N/na
+need travel fee : Y/N/na
 need room       : Y/N/na
 Location        : Lima, Peru
-Can host ppl    : na/int

 # TALK NAME

-Why Unicorn should be distributed ? because they will be more tangibles that way
+Should Unicorns be distributed ? there are tradeoffs to that, ofc ...